 Ownership and lifetimes

 Rust's ownership system consists of rules that ensure memory safety without using a garbage collector.
-In the system, each value in Rust must be attached to a variable called the owner of that value, and every value must have exactly one owner.[57]
+At compile time, each value must be attached to a variable called the owner of that value, and every value must have exactly one owner.[81]
 Values are moved between different owners through assignment or passing a value as a function parameter.
-Values can also be borrowed, meaning that they are temporarily passed to a different function before being returned to the owner.[58]
-With these rules, Rust can prevent the creation and use of dangling pointers:[58][59]
+Values can also be borrowed, meaning they are temporarily passed to a different function before being returned to the owner.[82]
+With these rules, Rust can prevent the creation and use of dangling pointers:[82][83]

 fn print_string(s: String) {